ZoneTool/zonetool2/README.md

 ## Credits
 Special thanks to the following people:
 * aerosoul (https://github.com/aerosoul94)

+## Discord
+Join our discord server at https://discord.gg/a6JM2Tv or https://discord.gg/plutonium

 ## Donate
 If you like my work, feel free to contribute!